mccright/rand-notes/Commercial_Surveillance_Notes.md

 * Who have you been *close to*?
 * What do you *share*/*publish*?
 * What politicians do you frequent/support?
+  * Do you donate to given politicians? ...how much?  ...when?
+  * Do you donate to given political parties? ...how much?  ...when?
+  * Do you donate to given PACs? ...how much?  ...when?
 * Do you vote? (*where, when, pattern[s] over time, etc.*)
-* What vehicles do you drive?
+* What vehicles do you drive (*or ride*)?
-  * When do you drive?
+  * When do you drive (*or ride*)?
-  * Where do you drive?
+  * Where do you drive (*or ride*)?
 How long do you stay at any given destination?
   * What are your fine-grained behaviors when you drive?
+  * Who else is in the vehicle when you drive (*or ride*)
 * What transportation services do you consume?
   * When do you use them?
   * Where do you go?
 How long do you stay at any given destination?
 * In each vendor context, how are you rated as a customer/consumer?
 * What types of events/contexts appear to change your behavior(s)?
 * What types of influencing techniques change your behaviors?
-Which categories of cognitive biases appear to be least under your control/are most effectively exploited?
+  * Which categories of cognitive biases appear to be least under your control/are most effectively exploited?
 * Have you ever been *close to* any primary or high-value *target of serveillance*?
 * What patterns of your behavior signal *monitizable* contexts?
 * For any of the above, what are the fine-grained details of your behaviors within your browser/app/store/automobile/etc?